Alexander McQueen: Savage Beauty: Subsequent showings

-From March 14, 2015 to August 2, 2015, the exhibition was housed in the Victoria and Albert Museum, where it was similarly well-received.
-The core of the exhibition remained the same as the one in the Metropolitan Museum, but 66 additional items of clothing and accessories were added, including rare early works by McQueen.
+From March 14, 2015, to August 2, 2015, the exhibition was housed in the Victoria and Albert Museum in London, where it was similarly well-received.
+The core of the exhibition remained the same as the one in the Metropolitan Museum, but 66 additional items of clothing and accessories were added, including rarely seen early works by McQueen.
 A new section was added focusing on pieces from his early career.
 The exhibition was the largest collection of works by McQueen and his collaborators ever assembled.
-Ticket sales exceeding 480,000 prompted museum management to implement overnight hours during the show’s final two weekends in order to meet demand.
+Ticket sales exceeding 480,000 prompted museum management to implement overnight hours during the show's final two weekends in order to meet demand.
 This was the first time the museum had ever extended its hours this way to accommodate interest in an exhibition.